 No public input on the MS4 program was received.
-The City anticipates comments during the Chesapeake Bay TMDL Action Plan comment period.

 Review of BMP: The public can provide comments about the MS4 program and associated Program Plan as needed.
 Information about how to provide comments is listed on the stormwater webpage.
 The public can also attend the quarterly Stormwater Advisory Committee meetings to provide comment during the public comment period of the meeting.